Web designer Mark Czerniec

 So now you know my story.
 What’s yours?

-If you need someone to produce a video, build a website from scratch, update your existing website, or just add a few touches, I would be happy to talk with you about how to make it a reality.
+If you need someone build a website from scratch, update your existing website, produce a video or add a few touches, I would be happy to talk with you about how to make it a reality.